sap-tutorials/Tutorials/tutorials/react-add-odata/react-add-odata.md

 #### Using SAP Cloud Platform Destinations

-The sample application uses the [SAP Cloud Platform destinations](https://help.hana.ondemand.com/help/frameset.htm?e4f1d97cbb571014a247d10f9f9a685d.html) to access the sample data.
+The sample application uses the [SAP Cloud Platform (HCP) destinations](https://help.hana.ondemand.com/help/frameset.htm?e4f1d97cbb571014a247d10f9f9a685d.html) to access the sample data.

 We do this using the `neo-app.json` file.
-This is the [Application Descriptor File](https://help.hana.ondemand.com/help/frameset.htm?aed1ffa3f3e741b3a4573c9e475aa2a4.html), and can be used to configure your application running inside SAP Cloud Platform.
+This is the [Application Descriptor File](https://help.hana.ondemand.com/help/frameset.htm?aed1ffa3f3e741b3a4573c9e475aa2a4.html), and can be used to configure your application running inside HCP.

 **Why doesn't the sample application just connect directly to the OData test service?**